Stephanie Losee

-Stephanie Losee (born in Cold Spring Harbor, New York) is one of a small group of former journalists who identified the implications of the disintermediation of media in the mid 2000s and helped to create what is now known as content marketing.
+Stephanie Losee (born in Cold Spring Harbor, New York) is one of a small group of former journalists who identified the implications of the disintermediation of media in the early 2000s and helped to create what is now known as content marketing.

 Losee was one of the first Managing Editors of a Fortune 500 brand (Dell Technologies), leading the launch of Tech Page One, an early model for brand journalism channels that drove $1 billion annually in influenced pipeline.
 An early advocate for transparency and best practices in sponsored content (then called advertorial), she was tapped by Meredith Levien to partner with The New York Times on the 2014 launch of its native content platform, Paid Posts.
 She also consulted on the launch of T Brand Studio.
 Politico then hired her to launch its own content studio, Politico Focus.
 She subsequently held roles as Senior Director of Content at Visa, Head of Brand and Communications at Top 50 fintech Nova Credit, and Director of Industry & Portfolio Marketing Content at Autodesk, where she developed new content initiatives including the company's global, annual leader survey, State of Design & Make.
 She currently serves as Director, Executive Editor of Salesforce.

 Her work has won numerous awards, including Content Studio of the Year and Best B2B Branded Content Site at Politico and Content Team of the Year at Autodesk.
 She was named a Top Marketing Speaker for her speeches at SXSW, Content Marketing World, and various conferences in Europe and Asia.